layfellow/todoister/README.md

 Todoister is a simple [Todoist](https://todoist.com/) CLI client written in Go.

-**This is an early release, with very reduced functionality.** For now, it can only export projects and tasks into a hierarchichal tree of JSON or YAML files.
+**This is an early release, with very reduced functionality.** Currenty implemented:

+- `list`: list projects.
+- `tasks`: list project tasks.
+- `export`: export projects and tasks to JSON or YAML files.

+I wrote this because I wanted a simple and quick way to check my Todoist tasks and projects when working in the terminal.

-I wrote it because I was dissatisfied with the only export option of Todoist being unstructured comma-separated values
+Also, I was dissatisfied with the only export option of Todoist being unstructured comma-separated values
 ([the horror, the horror](https://www.oxfordreference.com/display/10.1093/acref/9780199567454.001.0001/acref-9780199567454-e-931)), which lack the detail I need.
-Also, I wanted something cron-job-friendly for unattended backups, in a more manageable format, like JSON or YAML.
+I wanted something cron-job-friendly for unattended backups, in a more manageable format, like JSON or YAML.

-More features like task management and project creation are on the horizon.
+*More features like task management, project creation, tag management, etc. coming soon.*

 ## Installation